How Much Compensation Can I Claim For A Needlestick Injury?

 - Medical Expenses: needlestick injuries will likely need medical treatment and – should these prove expensive – you can claim these expenses back, including private healthcare, should it be required.

-It should be noted that the needlestick injury claim value will largely depend on the severity of the injury, though this should not limit your scope when seeking compensation.
+It should be noted that needle stick injury claims values will largely depend on the severity of the injury, though this should not limit your scope when seeking compensation.

 Of all the accidents involving needlestick injuries, the most common environment for such accidents involves healthcare.
 With a large number of needles, sharp objects, and potential sources of contamination, examining the most common causes of needlestick injuries is akin to examining the various ways in which healthcare professionals are at risk.
 Potential causes of such accidents include: